 Make sure your child knows that the anxiety they are experiencing is not WHO they are, but a temporary feeling that they are EXPERIENCING.

 Get out a piece of paper or a small(ish) dry-erase board and have your child write everything down that is swirling around in their head.
 If they are too young to do this much writing or are simply opposed to the idea, feel free to have them dictate to you.

 Alternatively, they might prefer to draw their emotions.
 If writing words is a barrier but they are open to drawing pictures, by all means, follow their lead!

-Note: Another excellent resource for kids are Big Life Journals.
+Note: Other excellent resources for kids are products from Big Life Journals.

 4. Use art and music as tools

 Art is a powerful tool to combat anxiety.
 Drawing, painting, sewing, knitting, crafting… anything involving creativity, imagination, and working with your hands.